 Skip to main content

-Revival Research Institute is one of the 1000 sites that is working in collaboration with the sponsor to conduct this groundbreaking research study.
-We’re working to evaluate how a potential acute coronary syndrome treatment may be able to help reduce the risk of life-threatening heart-related complications, having another heart attack or, stroke after suffering through a recent heart attack.
+Revival Research Institute is one of the many sites that is working in collaboration with the sponsor to conduct this groundbreaking research study.
+We’re working to evaluate how a potential investigative acute coronary syndrome treatment may be able to help reduce the risk of life-threatening heart-related complications.
+This Acute Coronary Syndrome Research Study will help Cardiologists and doctors gain a better understanding of the condition and observe whether the investigational medication helps to reduce fatal or non-fatal myocardial infarction.

 *To participate in the research study, simply fill the form and someone from the research staff will get back to you shortly with a phone call.
 Your medical history will be collected by the research personnel.
 However, your information will not be disclosed to anyone outside of the organization, as stated in our Privacy Policy.